Dariasteam/Geode/README.md

 - Controller: contains the genetic algorithm and all GUI showed on gif above.
 It has a son called "AgentInstancer" in which you must spicify your agent scene and acts as the "born point" of them.

 - Agent: receives from its intancer the information to generate its neural network and feed its entries in a `_physic_process`.
 Also they receive the time to be alive.
 Fitness function **is calculated by the agent** and passed to the genetic algorithm when it dies.
+Also here you must specify the number of input and output neurons used.

 In order to create your own simulation, you only need to create a copy of agent scene and adjust it for your purposes.
 Create a new scene with the parameters of your simulation, add in it the controller and set the agent scene in it.